MaterializeInc/demos/integrations/debezium/mysql/README.md

    docker compose up -d --build
    ```

-   **This may take several minutes to complete the first time you run it.** If all goes well, you'll have everything running in their own containers, with Debezium configured to ship changes from Postgres into Redpanda.
+   **This may take several minutes to complete the first time you run it.** If all goes well, you'll have everything running in their own containers, with Debezium configured to ship changes from MySQL into Redpanda.

 1. Confirm that everything is running as expected: